corda/corda/docs/source/serialization.rst

     java.util.SortedMap
     java.util.NavigableMap

-However, we will support the concrete implementation types below explicitly and also as the declared type of a field, as a convenience.
+However, as a convenience, we explicitly support the concrete implementation types below, and they can be used as the declared types of properties.

 ::